Corey Koskie

 Cordel Leonard "Corey" Koskie (born June 28, 1973) is a Canadian former professional baseball third baseman, who played in Major League Baseball for the Minnesota Twins, Toronto Blue Jays, and Milwaukee Brewers.
 On February 4, 2015, Koskie was elected to the Canadian Baseball Hall of Fame.

 Early life

 Koskie was born in Anola, Manitoba.
 He was the first Manitoba-born-and-raised player to ever reach the Major Leagues, and the first Manitoba-born player in MLB since Bud Sketchley in 1942.
 Koskie grew up on a farm in Anola and practiced baseball by hitting rocks with a wiffle ball bat.
 He took lessons in Ukrainian dance as a child.

 Koskie's primary sports in his youth were ice hockey and volleyball.
 He played junior hockey for the Selkirk Steelers and was recruited to play college hockey at Minnesota-Duluth but chose instead to play volleyball for Garth Pischke at the University of Manitoba.

-Koskie left the Manitoba Bisons as a sophomore to play college baseball at Des Moines Area Community College in Boone, Iowa.
+Koskie left the Manitoba Bisons in his second year, to play college baseball at Des Moines Area Community College in Boone, Iowa.
 He subsequently began playing at the National Baseball Institute in British Columbia.